meishinlee/airline-reservation-system/readme.md

     - Logout (finished)
 - Airline Staff Homepage
     - View flights
-    - Create flights <--By default should i have a 'On time' Flight status (updates table)?
+    - Create flights (done)<--By default should i have a 'On time' Flight status (updates table)?
-    - Update stuff (change flight status, add airplane, add airport)
+    - Update stuff (done)
     - Logout (Finished)
-    - View ratings
+    - View ratings View Ratings of Flight done.
+Only thing not done here is revenue (Pie chart)
-    - View top 5 booking agents by commission
+    - View top 5 booking agents by commission (not done)
     - View most frequent customer, list of flights a particular customer has taken on that airline
-    - View reports
+    - View reports (Chart)

+Flight 6 and 7 are round trips.
+Everything else is one way

 To Do:
 - Search Flights - with customer